-• Liquidity: Current Ratio (Current Assets/Current Liabilities)
+Liquidity: Current Ratio (Current Assets/Current Liabilities)

 As an indicator of financial health, a current ratio that is greater than 1 is considered good as it indicates that the company can pay its short term debts and financial obligations.
 Companies with a ratio of greater than 1 are often referred to as being "liquid".
 The higher the number, the more "liquid" and the larger the margin of safety to cover the company's short-term debts and financial obligations.
-Brantford Power's current ratio decreased from 2.16 in 2016 to 2.14 in 2017.
-Brantford Power continues to report a strong liquidity position maintaining a current ratio approximating two times.
+Brantford Power's current ratio increased from 2.14 in 2017 to 2.17 in 2018.
+Brantford Power continues to report a strong liquidity position maintaining a current ratio of approximating two times.